Gnosling/ML_Python_Scikit_Example/ReadMe.md

 _This GitHub repository is provided without a license, and users are free to use, modify, and distribute the code for their own purposes._

 ## Requirements
-All jupyter notebooks were created with Python 3.8.5, additionally the following scikit packages were uses:
+All jupyter notebooks were created with Python 3.8.5, additionally the following scikit packages were used:

 `pip install scikit-learn`